Skip to main content

 Recycle whatever you can.
 Of course, there are some household items that you just can’t give the ol’ heave-ho.
 Old and broken TVs and cell phones, half gallons of paint, and other potentially harmful substances need to be discarded properly.
 Check your local requirements.

 Online marketplaces are all good options to utilize.
 You also might consider holding an estate or tag sale.
-A professional estate sale agent will typically take between 25 and 50 percent of the total earnings.6 It can be worth it if you have a lot of stuff to get rid of before your big move.
+A professional estate sale agent will typically charge commission on a sliding scale, between 30 and 40 percent of the total earnings.4 It can be worth it if you have a lot of stuff to get rid of before your big move.

 Making the most of your new space